  at imminent threat of persecution, penalization or harassment,

 for seeking to exercise their rights under the Aarhus Convention.
-Such penalization, persecution or harassment might arise from the acts or omissions of public or private entities or individuals (ECE/MP.PP/C.1/2017/19, para.
+Such penalization, persecution or harassment may arise from the acts or omissions of public or private entities or individuals (ECE/MP.PP/C.1/2017/19, para.
 70).

-2. Who could make a complaint?
+2. Who can make a complaint?

-A complaint might be submitted to the Rapporteur on environmental defenders by:
+A complaint may be submitted to the [Rapporteur] [specialised member of the Compliance Committee] on environmental defenders by:

  Any member of the public, either on their own behalf or on behalf of another member of the public